Authentic Rumi on a London theatre

 Benjamin Armstrong, who has Sri Lankan ancestry and plays Sayyed, a friend and follower of Rumi, is making his debut on the West End.

-“There’s nothing else that I want to be doing,” he said, while celebrating being part of a diverse cast.
+“There’s nothing else that I want to be doing,” he said.

 The musical builds on the success of Al Fardan and Naaman’s 2018 show Broken Wings, based on a novel by the Lebanese poet and writer Kahlil Gibran.
 That production, which returns to London in January after a pandemic pause, helped the duo discover an appetite for Middle Eastern icons.